Motivation-and-Behaviour/SquareEyes/docs/coding_manual/checklist.md

 - [ ] Select `Edit > Show Quick Paste Window`.
 - [ ] Fill in the QuickPaste options.
       Repeat as needed

+## Final Data Check

+- [ ] Navigate the the 'Data table' (in menu directly above image preview).
+- [ ] Scroll through table to ensure all appropriate fields are populated, and incorrect automatic recognitions are cleared.
+      Each row on the data table represents a single image from the data set.
+      Select an individual row to edit coding for an image.

 ## Pasting Files Back Onto the Network Folder